What is the standard treatment for hepatitis delta and how long is it taken?

 What treatment should follow delivery?

 Following delivery, the mother may resume interferon treatment as long as she is not breastfeeding.
 Interferon treatment while breastfeeding could be harmful to the baby.
 As for all patients, keeping up-to-date on the latest hepatitis delta clinical trials could provide access to new, experimental treatments that may be more effective.
-For a global list of clinical trials for hepatitis D, visit the clinicaltrials.gov webpage.
+For a global list of clinical trials for hepatitis delta, visit the clinicaltrials.gov web page.

 It is very important for all pregnant women who are hepatitis B and delta positive to be managed by a liver specialist who is familiar with managing coinfected patients.
 For assistance in locating a specialist near you, please visit our Physician Directory page.
 For additional questions, please visit www.hepdconnect.org or email firstname.lastname@example.org.